I recently had an interesting conversation with a businessman who faced a challenge in deciding between private or group Tanzania safari.

 Deciding between private or group Tanzania safari always brings some confusion and important debate.

 The logic goes something like this: Private Tanzania safaris are a way expensive than group Tanzania safaris, on the other hand in a group Tanzania safari you’re going to join other travelers who are might end up being good fellas.

 Well, all the above sounds logical but they are not necessarily true.

-First of all private many of those private tours aren’t expensive as it is usually said, and with group tours, while you’re going to meet strangers who can end up being friends as well, it is important you consider the worst-case scenario.
+First of all many of those private tours aren’t expensive as it is usually said, and with group tours, while you’re going to meet strangers who may end up being friends, it is important that you consider the worst-case scenario.

 Having said so, group tours will enhance your networking by bringing new people in your life.
 Again just because you’re taking a group tour doesn’t mean you are going to share everything with these new groupies you have just met.

 But something should be the base before jumping into any conclusions yet.

 And that thing is, what is your goal towards doing a Tanzania safari?

 Are going to do a Tanzania safari simply because you desire to build your network?
 Or are you traveling all the way to Tanzania for the sake of making new friends?

 What is your primary goal in doing a Tanzania safari?